Avocado: Leaves

 In addition to the fruit, the leaves of Mexican avocados (Persea americana var. drymifolia) are used in some cuisines as a spice, with a flavor somewhat reminiscent of anise.
 They are sold both dried and fresh, toasted before use, and either crumbled or used whole, commonly in bean dishes.
-Leaves of P. americana, Guatemalan variety, are toxic to goats, sheep, and horses.
+Avocado leaves can also be steeped in water to form a tea; used in traditional medicine, this may offer health benefits.